 Power Packed Deeper Dives into the Context

-That's the only way I know how to describe the below grouping of books that help you understand that there are so many forces at work on your individual faith of which you may be unaware.
-In other words, the contents of your faith can be more psychologically, socially, and historically determined than you might realize.
-These books are denser reads, but what they can do is help you get past the trite ways of understanding faith, help you see the specifics and stop arguing about the same things over and over.
-These books are representatives of different fields and topics, come from my own research, and by no means exhaustive.
+The below grouping will help you understand that there are so many forces of which you may be unaware are at work on your individual faith.
+In other words, the contents of your faith can be more psychologically, socially, and historically determined than you, or others, might realize.
+These books are denser reads, but what they do is help you get past the trite ways of understanding faith, help you see the specifics and stop arguing about the same things over and over.
+These books specifically attempt to comprehensively cover the topic and are just simple representatives of different fields or approaches.

 Psychology of Religion